Champions League last 16 form guide: Scores, results, league position, schedule, fixtures

 Round of 16: Frankfurt, 21/02 (a) | 15/03 (h)

-- Napoli are on an 11-match winning run in Serie A, and have dropped just four points all season.
+- Napoli were on an 11-match winning run in Serie A prior to their first defeat of the season, a 1-0 loss to Inter on 4 January.
+They have dropped just seven points in the whole campaign.

 Paris